helloimalastair/WorkerOnReplit/README.md

 2. For build command use this: tsc -p tsconfig.json
 3. By now it should working if you run the following commands.

+- Make sure in your js file you change your variable type to 'Any'.
 - Now you can just refactor the code according to make it to TS.

 - Also now you can create a dev command and include this : ts-node src/index.js